SAP-samples/upscale-commerce-custom-component/README.md

 Custom Component samples for SAP Upscale Commerce.

 Samples:
 1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
-It can be configured to display inventory per product per store.
+It can be configured to display inventory per product per store.[Read more](projects/store-locator/README.md)
 2) Event Logger: Displays all known events received by the Custom Component from the SAP Upscale Store.
+[Read more](projects/event-logger/README.md)
-3) Sample Native Extension: Which includes the Klarna Checkout Component and the Employee Only Store Guard
+3) Sample Native Extension: Which includes the Klarna Checkout Component and the Employee Only Store Guard.
+[Read more](projects/sample-native-extension/README.md)

 ## Requirements